lgnbhl/BFS/README.md

 <img style="border:1px solid black;" src="https://raw.githubusercontent.com/lgnbhl/BFS/master/man/figures/base_maps.png" align="center" />

-Note that the geometries are available for different date production.
+Note that the geometries are available for different date of data release.
 By default, `bfs_get_base_maps()` tries to get the most recent date.
 You can specify the date using the “date” argument.

 You can create an interactive map easily with the mapview R package.